Abbas-moradi/shorten-link/README.md

-This was a simple project in the Python course
+This was a simple project in the Python course.